Type Aliases

 Worse, in more complex scenarios involving templates that we’ll cover later, we won’t even know what type we’re constructing, or what arguments its constructor requires.

-To help with this, std::declval within <utility> allows us to create a hypothetical object of a specific type.
-We can use it like this:
+To help with this, std::declval (available by including <utility>) allows us to work with a hypothetical object of a specific type.

 #include <utility>